dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### Validation testing of bucketization and thread resurrection

+#### Validation of multi-threaded resurrection module2f with the IDX1 futures crashes (Regression testing from the previous update):

 #### Validation of multi-threaded resurrection module2f code with HYBRID futures crashes to test the buckets:

 These synthetic thread futures crashes are after the first command executes successfully (IDX1 futures crashes) as well as futures crashes that occur